James Rockford's Unknown Date

 Sure, that's possible of course.... but that's conjecture and in this case, somewhat unlikely.
 For this type of a photo shoot there's no reason to change outfits.

 We don't even know for sure if Dan Wolfe took these two particular photos.
 We do know for a fact he took many/most of the photos used in the opening title sequence, but it is not out of the question that during production of the title sequence, one or two others he did not take were slipped in and used, for any number of possible reasons.
-Photos #1 and #2 could very easily be be with a different actress or model, again, because the outfits from Garner and the women are different!
+Photos #1 and #2 could very easily be with a different actress or model, again, because the outfits from Garner and the women are different!

 If Jim Suva is able to post other photos that resemble #1 and #2, showing the inside of the Firebird (close enough to just about see Garner's lap), the food tray hanging on the driver's side door, etc. will we be able to know for sure that Wolfe also took Photo #1 and #2.